yelled3/missinglink-keras-tutorial1/docs/missinglink-keras-tutorial1.md

 $ git clone git@github.com:<YOUR_GITHUB_USERNAME>/missinglink-keras-tutorial1.git
 ```

-Now that the code is on your machine, let's open terminal and prepare our environment:
+Now that the code is on your machine, let's prepare our environment:

 ```bash
 $ python3 -m virtualenv env